chanzuckerberg/napari-cryoet-data-portal/README.md

 ## Contributing

-Contributions and ideas are welcome!
+This is still in early development, but contributions and ideas are welcome!
 Don't hesitate to [open an issue] or [open a pull request] to help improve this plugin.

 This project adheres to the [Contributor Covenant code of conduct].